-These curl types have very defined curl patterns and women who have them can struggle with shrinkage and frizz.
-The two-step silk press process allows a stylist to properly stretch the hair before going back and creating a smooth silk-like finish.
-While silk presses are relatively risk-free when done by a professional, it’s important to note that they require a lot of heat.
+These curl types have very defined curl patterns, and those who have them can struggle with shrinkage and frizz.
+The two-step silk press process allows a stylist to stretch the hair properly before returning and creating a smooth silk-like finish.
+Silk presses are relatively risk-free when done by a professional, but it’s important to note that they require a lot of heat.
 If your hair doesn’t react well to high temperatures, you may want to make an appointment for a consultation with a professional before taking the plunge.

 What products and tools are used to achieve a silk press?

-Because a silk press is a technique, rather than a chemical process, there aren’t any specific products used to create the final result.
-Instead, a stylist will pick products based on the client’s hair type in the hopes of achieving smoothest and longest lasting style.
-Typically the style can last anywhere from one to three weeks.
+Because a silk press is a technique rather than a chemical process, no specific products are used to create the final result.
+Instead, a stylist will pick products based on the client’s hair type to achieve the smoothest and longest-lasting style.
 Lee highly suggests layering heat protectant products throughout the service to help minimize heat damage.

-As for tools, every stylist will use a blow dryer and a flat iron to achieve a silk press—beyond that, any additional tools are up to the stylists discretion.
+As for tools, every stylist will use a blow dryer and a flat iron to achieve a silk press—beyond that, any additional tools are up to the stylist's discretion.
 Lee recommends using a blow dryer with a concentrator nozzle pointed downwards for a super smooth finish.
-When the blowout is fairly polished, it makes the flat ironing step a breeze.
+When the blowout is fairly polished, the flat ironing step is a breeze.

 Can you do your own silk press at home?

 Like most hair services, it is usually possible to achieve similar results at home.
-Lee recommends relying on a professional if you want to make sure your hair looks and feels it’s best every time.
+Still, Lee recommends relying on a professional to ensure your hair looks and feels its best every time.

-Any service that applies heat to your hair has the potential to cause heat damage.
+Any service that applies heat to your hair can potentially cause heat damage.
 The only way to ensure your hair experiences the least amount of damage possible is to head to the salon and have a professional service your hair.

 “A silk press can only damage your hair if it is administered improperly,” Lee explains.
 “It's important that you seek out a licensed professional to perform this service and that your stylist is well-versed in curly hair.
 I recommend doing your research and making sure that whomever you visit for this service understands your texture, how to approach it, and—most importantly—how to care for it.”

 One of the biggest concerns about heat damage is the fear that your hair won’t revert back to its natural texture when you’re ready to slay your curls again.
-While your stylist will do their best to make sure your hair remains looking healthy and damage-free, whenever you apply heat to your strands you run the risk of altering your curls.
+While your stylist will do their best to ensure your hair remains healthy-looking and damage-free, you do risk altering your curls whenever you apply heat to your hair.

-If your strands look or feel damaged after a botched silk press, we recommend incorporating a weekly deep conditioning mask into your hair care routine.
-We recommend the Mizani Moisture Fusion Intense Moisturizing Mask.
-Formulated with cupuacu butter, argan oil, and honey the mask helps restore essential hydration and vibrancy to dry, brittle, life-less.
-The creamy, intensive moisturizing mask improves the condition of hair without weighing it down.
+If your strands look or feel damaged after a botched silk press, we suggest incorporating a weekly deep conditioning mask into your hair care routine.
+We recommend the Mizani True Textures Moroccan Clay Steam Mask.
+Formulated with Moroccan clay, olive oil, and sustainably-sourced coconut and marula oils, this mask adds moisture, definition, and smoothness to waves, curls, and coils.

-If the look and feel of your strands hasn’t improved after a few deep conditioning treatments, it’s time to make an appointment with a professional to help rehab your mane.
+If the look and feel of your strands haven’t improved after a few deep conditioning treatments, it’s time to make an appointment with a professional to help rehab your mane.